sustainability conference features Dr. debra rowe

 CONNECT Sustainability Conference

 The CONNECT Sustainability Conference was held Friday, December 2, 2012 in Plymouth.
-Over 80 people from all six CONNECT colleges attended, representing disciplines ranging from Chemistry, Engineering and Geography to Political Science, English, and Sociology.
+Over 80 people from all CONNECT institutions attended, representing disciplines ranging from Chemistry, Engineering and Geography to Political Science, English, and Sociology.
 100% of participants reported that they were "satisfied" or "very satisfied" with the event!

 Those who were unable to attend are invited to view the keynote presentation from Dr. Debra Rowe, Ph.D., professor of energy management, renewable energy technology and psychology at Oakland Community College, president of the U.S. Partnership for Education for Sustainable Development, and co-founder of the Higher Education Associations Sustainability Consortium (www.aashe.org/heasc).
 By turns funny, engaging, inspiring, and down-to-earth, Dr. Rowe talked about what sustainability means today, why colleges must incorporate sustainability as part of their core missions, and how campus constituents can overcome roadblocks.